Blogpost

 Can I travel internationally during my extension period?

+If you travel outside of the U.S. during your extension period, you will need to secure a new visa to re-enter, and the approval of this visa is not guaranteed.
 If you have been approved for an extension, InterExchange will issue a new DS-2019 form reflecting your new extended program dates.
 However, the J-1 visa in your passport will still expire according to the expiration date printed on the visa itself.
-You are allowed to remain in the U.S. for the duration of your extension, but if you travel outside of the U.S., you will not be allowed to re-enter.
-While it might be possible to apply for a new J-1 visa in your home country, there is no guarantee that the visa will be granted, and we do not recommend it.
+You are allowed to remain in the U.S. for the duration of your extension, but if you travel outside of the U.S., you will need a new visa to enter the U.S..
+While it is possible to apply for a new J-1 visa in your home country, there is no guarantee that the visa will be granted, and therefore any international travel during your extension is at your own risk.

 Can I travel internationally during my 30-day grace period?

 No, you cannot travel internationally during your travel month.
-Both your DS-2019 form and J-1 visa will be expired.
-Use your last 30 days to soak up all the U.S. has to offer!
+Both your DS-2019 form and J-1 Visa will be expired.
+Use your last 30 days to enjoy all the U.S. has to offer.

 Au pair Karina in Puerto Rico during her au pair year.
 Image courtesy of Karina.

 • Puerto Rico and the U.S. Virgin Islands are territories of the U.S., not separate countries.
-This means that you can visit them just like you would any other state in America.
+This means that you can visit them just like you would any other state in America as long as you do not have connecting flights in any other countries.
+As with any domestic air travel, be sure to carry your passport for identification purposes.

 • Always keep your passport up-to-date.
 You must have at least six months remaining on your passport before it expires to re-enter the U.S.